Teacher Guided Architecture Search

 \section{Abstract}

-Much of the recent improvements in computer vision models has resulted from discovery of new network architectures.
-To reduce the computational cost of searching through possible architectures, most prior work has used the performance of candidate models following limited training to automatically guide the search.
+Much of the recent improvement in neural networks for computer vision has resulted from discovery of new networks architectures.
+Most prior work has used the performance of candidate models following limited training to automatically guide the search in a feasible way.
 Could further gains in computational efficiency be achieved by guiding the search via measurements of a high performing network with unknown detailed architecture (e.g. the primate visual system)?
-As one step toward this goal, we use representational similarity analysis (RSA) to evaluate the similarity of internal activations of candidate networks with those of a (fixed, high performing) \textit{teacher} network.
+As one step toward this goal, we use representational similarity analysis to evaluate the similarity of internal activations of candidate networks with those of a (fixed, high performing) \textit{teacher} network.
 We show that adopting this evaluation metric could produce up to an order of magnitude in search efficiency over performance-guided methods.
-Specifically, our search method termed ``Teacher Guided Search for Architectures by Generation and Evaluation" (TG-SAGE) guides each step of the architecture search by evaluating the similarity of representational dissimilarity matrices between the candidate and teacher networks.
-We show that in the space of convolutional cells for visual categorization, TG-SAGE finds a cell structure with similar performance as was previously found using other methods but at a total computational cost that is \textit{two orders of magnitude} lower than Neural Architecture Search (NAS) and more than \textit{four times} lower than progressive neural architecture search (PNAS).
-We further show that when considering the primate visual system as the teacher network with measurements of neural activity from only several hundred neural sites, TG-SAGE finds a network with an Imagenet top-1 error that is $\sim$2\% lower than that achieved by performance-guided architecture search.
-These results suggest that TG-SAGE can be used to accelerate network architecture search in cases where one has access to some or all of the internal representations of a \textit{teacher} network of interest, such as the brain.
+Our approach finds a convolutional cell structure with similar performance as was previously found using other methods but at a total computational cost that is \textit{two orders of magnitude} lower than Neural Architecture Search (NAS) and more than \textit{four times} lower than progressive neural architecture search (PNAS).
+We further show that measurements from only $\sim$300 neurons from primate visual system provides enough signal to find a network with an Imagenet top-1 error that is significantly lower than that achieved by performance-guided architecture search alone.
+These results suggest that representational matching can be used to accelerate network architecture search in cases where one has access to some or all of the internal representations of a \textit{teacher} network of interest, such as the brain's sensory processing networks.